DOMARS/windows-driver-docs/windows-driver-docs-pr/audio/voice-activation.md

 *System Startup*

-1. The os sends a KSPROPERTY_SOUNDDETECTOR_RESET to clear any previous detector state, resetting all detectors to disarmed and clearing previous patterns set.
+1. The OS sends a KSPROPERTY_SOUNDDETECTOR_RESET to clear any previous detector state, resetting all detectors to disarmed and clearing previous patterns set.
 2. The OS queries KSPROPERTY_SOUNDDETECTOR_PATTERNS to retrieve the clsid for the event detector OEM adapter.
 3. The OS uses the event detector oem adapter to retrieve the list of supported keywords and languages.
 4. The OS registers for custom PNP notifications sent by the driver